javalite/site-content/src/activeweb/testing.md

 **Finding content of node**

-Use the `find(cssSelector)` method to find content of a node by CSS selectors.
+Use the `text(cssSelector)` method to find content of a node by CSS selectors.

 ```java
 public class HelloControllerSpec extends ControllerSpec {